 - Reflections – “Oh, you decided to take a break so you could calm down.”

 Good listening sounds more like a conversation than a one-sided monologue.
 And when a child is heard, they feel seen and known.

 “It’s okay to cry.”

 Instead of saying, “You’re OK.
 Don’t be upset,” let your child know, “You have the right to feel angry.
 I understand; I would feel mad, too.”
 Or, “I can see you feel very sad right now, and that’s OK.”
-Validating your child’s feelings leads to his own acceptance of them, and the realization that he is capable of handling them.
+Validating your child’s feelings leads to their own acceptance of them, and the realization that they are capable of handling them.

 “I trust you.”